We provide a network and forum for the study of American author Kate Chopin.

 Heather Ostman continues as president of the society.
 Kelli P. O’Brien is the conference coordinator.

-On the advisory board as of 2018 are Heather (State University of New York: Westchester Community College), Thomas Bonner (Xavier University of Louisiana), Christina G. Bucher (Berry College), Barbara Ewell (Loyola University of New Orleans), Bernard Koloski (Mansfield University), Kathleen Butterly Nigro (University of Missouri–St. Louis), Mary Papke (University of Tennessee), John Staunton (Eastern Michigan University), and Emily Toth (Louisiana State University).
+On the advisory board as of 2023 are Heather (State University of New York: Westchester Community College), Thomas Bonner (Xavier University of Louisiana), Christina G. Bucher (Berry College), Barbara Ewell (Loyola University of New Orleans), Bernard Koloski (Commonwealth University of Pennsylvania), Kathleen Butterly Nigro (University of Missouri–St. Louis), Mary Papke (University of Tennessee), John Staunton (Eastern Michigan University), and Emily Toth (Louisiana State University).

 The KateChopin.org website staff:

-The German page is edited by Heidi Podlasli-Labrenz (University of Bremen, Germany).
+The site’s bibliography page in German is edited by Heidi Podlasli-Labrenz (University of Bremen, Germany).

-The Portuguese page is edited by Cido Rossi (São Paulo State University, Brazil).
+The site’s bibliography page in Portuguese is edited by Cido Rossi (São Paulo State University, Brazil).

-The Spanish page is edited by Eulalia Piñero Gil (Universidad Autónoma de Madrid, Spain).
+The site’s bibliography page in Spanish is edited by Eulalia Piñero Gil (Universidad Autónoma de Madrid, Spain).

 Members of the website advisory committee include Tom Bonner (Xavier University of Louisiana), Barbara Ewell (Loyola University of New Orleans), Beth Jensen (Georgia State University Perimeter College), Kathleen Butterly Nigro (University of Missouri–St. Louis), Kelli P. O’Brien (University of Arkansas at Pine Bluff), Kate O’Donoghue (Suffolk County Community College), Eulalia Piñero Gil (Universidad Autónoma de Madrid, Spain), and Emily Toth (Louisiana State University).